Shenoi Goembab: Early life

 Goembab's father, however, was not a successful man, who was reported to have held the position of manager in the household of a rich relative and subsequently a poor shopkeeper in Bicholim.
 He attended primary school in Marathi till 6th grade and then joined a Portuguese primary school, where he completed "Segundo Grau" (roughly 4th grade).

 After discontinuing studies due to financial constraints he taught himself Sanskrit and English at home.
 He went to the city of Bombay (now Mumbai) in 1893 and continued with his studies there, completing High School in 1898.
 He was married to Shantabai in Mumbai and had two sons and two daughters.

-It is believed that Goembab earned his nickname when he was going along with his uncle Chintamanrao to Mumbai aboard a steamer.
-A friend on board the ship remarked to his uncle "I hear you are taking this Goembab (Gentleman from Goa) with you to Mumbai."
+It is believed that Goembab earned his nickname when he was going along with his uncle Chintamanrao to Bombay aboard a steamer.
+A friend on board the ship remarked to his uncle "I hear you are taking this Goembab (Gentleman from Goa) with you to Bombay."
 The young and idealistic Goembab later used "Shennoi Goembab" as his pen-name.

 Career

-Goembab returned to Goa in 1899 and took up a job as a school teacher, but later left it as he wasn't satisfied.
-He went to Karachi and worked there for some time as a clerk in the Lahore Municipality.
-He returned to Mumbai where he got married and later got a job with the Italian Consulate.
+Valaulikar returned to Goa in 1899 and took up a job as a school teacher, but later left it as he wasn't satisfied.
+He went to Karachi, British India and worked there for some time as a clerk in the Lahore Municipality.
+He returned to Bombay where he got married and later got a job with the Italian Consulate.
 Later he joined a German company, Meister Lucius & Bruening, as a stenographer.

-Due to World War I, the Germans had to leave and Goembab was left in charge of the company.
+Due to World War I, the Germans had to leave and Valaulikar was left in charge of the company.
 He managed the company well in the absence of its management and on their return, he earned their praise.
 Later he was promoted to the post of a secretary of the company.
 However, due to some disgruntled employees he was accused of mismanagement and left the company.
 After this he dedicated his life to revitalising the Konkani language.